 Q. How does an AED work?

-A. An AED works by scanning the hearts rhythm to determine whether a shock is needed and if so will administer one.
-Once a shock is delivered, the aim is for the heart to actually stop so that it can then start beating again at it’s own, natural pace.
-AED’s work thanks to an advanced computer system inside which is specially developed to be easy to use and as efficient as possible.
+A. An AED works by scanning the hearts rhythm to determine whether a shock is needed and if so will automatically administer one.
+Once a shock is delivered, the aim is for the heart to start beating itself at it’s natural rhythm.
+An advanced computer systems means that AED’s have been specially developed for easy use making it as effective as possible.
 AEDs automatically administer a shock taking the pressure off someone delivering emergency care and will never deliver a shock if one is not needed.
-Cleverly scanning the heart, if a shock needs administering, they simply give a warning sign and then shock the patient.
+Cleverly scanning the heart, if a shock is needed they simply give a warning sign and shock the patient.

 Q. How much does a Defibrillator cost?